Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: A new notation and definition for local densities

 From the hermiticity of the density matrix $\rho_{jk} = \rho_{kj}^*$ and of the kernels $\Psi^\dagger_j(\vec{r}') \, \Psi_k(\vec{r}) = \big[ \Psi^\dagger_k(\vec{r}) \, \Psi_j(\vec{r}') \big]^*$ and $\Psi^\dagger_j(\vec{r}') \, \hat{\sigma}_\mu \, \Psi_k(\vec{r}) = \big[ \Psi^\dagger_k(\vec{r}) \, \hat{\sigma}_\mu \, \Psi_j(\vec{r}')\big]^*$, follows that the combined contributions of the states $j$ and $k$ to the local densities~\eqref{eq:def:Dden}--\eqref{eq:def:Csvec} through the expansion of the non-local densities into single-particle states, Eqs.~\eqref{eq:def:rho:nonlocal} and~\eqref{eq:def:s:nonlocal}, that is $\big\{ \rho_{jk} \, \Psi^\dagger_j(\vec{r}) \, \Psi_k(\vec{r}) +\rho_{kj} \, \Psi^\dagger_k(\vec{r}) \, \Psi_j(\vec{r}) \big\}$ and $\big\{ \rho_{jk} \, \Psi^\dagger_j(\vec{r}) \, \hat{\sigma}_\mu \, \Psi_k(\vec{r}) +\rho_{kj} \, \Psi^\dagger_k(\vec{r}) \, \hat{\sigma}_\mu \, \Psi_j(\vec{r}) \big\}$, are both real.
 This has been implicitly used when attributing the real and imaginary part of operators $\hat{A}$ and $\hat{B}$ acting on some part of these objects to the sum and difference of the operators as done in Eqs.~\eqref{eq:def:Dden:2}--\eqref{eq:def:Csvec:2}.
 The possibility to do so is limited to normal densities, which will lead to a fundamental difference between normal densities and the pair densities that are defined in the next subsection.
 In the canonical single-particle basis, $\rho$ is diagonal~\cite{Schunck2019} and all contributions to a local, normal density from any individual single-particle state are even automatically real.
 In fact, in this basis, the densities can be efficiently calculated as

 where the sum runs over the canonical single-particle states $k$ of the nucleon species $q$.
-The adaptation of these expressions to arbitrary single-particle bases is straightforward, but less efficient for numerical implementations because of the double summation over single-particle states.
+The adaptation of these expressions to arbitrary single-particle bases is straightforward, but less efficient for numerical implementations because of the double summation over single-particle states that is avoided in the canonical basis.